 Brigham’s philosophy towards treating mental illness was to use “rest, quiet, seclusion, diet and care as cures and promoted non-restraint,” and there “were no dungeons or chains,” according to the National Register for Historic Place’s filing on the hospital.

-Locking patients in cages is not a strong example of “non-restraint,” and surely a room fitted with a Utica Crib gave it the ambiance of a dungeon.
+Locking patients in cages is not a strong example of “non-restraint,” and a room fitted with a Utica Crib surely gave it a dungeon-like ambiance.

 “It’s important to note that as scary as the Utica Crib appears it was considered much less barbaric than restraining patients with chains or tying them to chairs,” Richardson said.

-But unlike Richardson, some have claimed to have experienced the paranormal in The Old Main.
+But unlike Richardson, some claim to have had paranormal experiences in The Old Main.

 The Terminal Journalist documents a hair-raising account of a group of college students who entered the abandoned portion of the hospital under the cover of darkness in 2003.